kalviumcommunity/AeroNexous-AI/README.md

 ---

-## Video Explanation Guide

-1. **Project Idea:**
-   - Introduce AeroNexous AI as an AI-powered aviation assistant for real-time, expert-level insights.
-2. **Key Features:**
-   - Highlight prompt engineering, RAG, structured output, and function calling.
-3. **Technical Implementation:**
-   - Explain the architecture and how each module works together.
-4. **Demo Scenario:**
-   - Walk through a sample user query and show how the system processes and responds.
-5. **Evaluation:**
-   - Discuss how the system meets correctness, efficiency, and scalability criteria.

----

 ## Why Choose AeroNexous AI?

 AeroNexous AI is more than a chatbot—it's a comprehensive, reliable, and adaptable AI co-pilot for the modern aviation ecosystem, combining state-of-the-art AI, real-time data, and deep domain expertise.